 “You’re going to have to skin it back first I think,” said Rory.

 James retracted his skin and fisted his penis again, flinching slightly at the first touch of his head in a way that surprised Rory, for whom that touch would have brought little sensation and no discomfort.
-James was squirming, determined to try and like the feeling to please Rory,, yet finding it too intense to be sensual.
+James was squirming, determined to try and like the feeling to please Rory, yet finding it too intense to be sensual.

 “Is that the way you normally do it, rubbing your head like that?” asked Rory.